TurkyAlammar/FSND-Capstone-1/README.md

 ## API Reference

 ### Introduction

-The API builded to make users eable to perform CRUD operations on Casting Agency database easily.
-It have been builded using Flask micro-framework, which is Python framework.
+The API builded to make clients eable to perform CRUD procedure on TurkyMovies information base without any problem.
+It have been builded utilizing Flask miniature structure, which is Python system.

 This API was builded for the requirments of graduating of the FSND nanodegree of Udactiy.

-All the responses of the API is in JSON format.
+Every one of the reactions of the API is in JSON design.

 ### Getting Started